tradebuddyhq/api/README.md

 All listed APIs: [developer.ebay.com/docs](https://developer.ebay.com/docs).

-> **Warning**: This project is very much a WIP, so don't expect anything to work at the monent.
+> **Warning**: This project is very much a WIP, so don't expect anything to work at the moment.